Expansion of the NBA: San Diego

-The San Diego Clippers, who in 1978 relocated to San Diego from Buffalo, New York (where they were known as the Buffalo Braves), played three seasons in San Diego before they were purchased by Los Angeles real estate developer Donald Sterling in 1981.
+The Clippers, who in 1978 relocated to San Diego from Buffalo, New York (where they were known as the Buffalo Braves), played three seasons in San Diego before they were purchased by Los Angeles real estate developer Donald Sterling in 1981.
 The team played three additional seasons in San Diego that were mired in persistent attempts by Sterling to relocate the team to Los Angeles.
 Sterling was officially denied permission by the NBA to move the team to Los Angeles in both 1982 and 1984.
 In September 1982, following an NBA investigation, Sterling was found to have been late in paying creditors and players (among other violations), and a league committee recommended his ownership be terminated, with a league takeover of the Clippers to be implemented.
 Sterling narrowly avoided this however, by agreeing to hand over operational duties to Alan Rothenberg, who became the team's president.
 After the 1984 relocation rejection, Sterling moved the team to Los Angeles anyway, triggering a lawsuit filed by the NBA in federal court against Sterling, which aimed to return the Clippers to San Diego at threat of the league dissolving the franchise.
 Sterling ultimately prevailed over the league after a counter-suit and the team did not return to San Diego.
 Basketball Hall of Famer and San Diego native Bill Walton was a member of the Clippers for five of its six seasons in San Diego, though he appeared in just 102 games during the period due to recurring foot injuries, and has been outspokenly very self-critical about San Diego's loss of the Clippers.
 "I wish we had NBA basketball here, and we don't because of me.
 It's my greatest failure as a professional in my entire life.
-"It is a stain and stigma on my soul that is indelible.
+It is a stain and stigma on my soul that is indelible.
 I'll never be able to wash that off, and I carry it with me forever."
 The Clippers relocation to Los Angeles remains the only franchise move in NBA history that was not approved by the NBA.

 San Diego also hosted the Golden State Warriors for six games (initially planned for more) during the 1971–72 NBA season following the Rockets departure to Houston.
 The Warriors notably changed their name from "San Francisco" to "Golden State" prior to the season as the team was searching for a new home arena and looked to split the season between the San Francisco Bay Area and San Diego before committing to a new permanent home.
 The team ultimately stayed in the Bay Area, settling full-time in Oakland the following season.